 Verbal Communication Maintains eye contact 3 Points 2 Points 1 Points 0 Points Builds on other students' and interviewers' ideas The student The student The student The student Asks clarifying questions uses four or uses three uses two uses one or Speaks clearly and in complete sentences more while while while fewer while Actively listens to interviewers speaking. speaking. speaking. speaking.
-Explains ideas fully 1 8 1 8 1 8 1 8 Maintains a friendly tone Reflection Recounts specific details and recollections of 3 Points 2 Points 1 Points 0 Points events The student The student The student The student Uses specific details to draw conclusions uses four or uses three uses two uses one or Attends to the feelings both positive and more while while while fewer while negative, that were prompted by experience speaking. speaking. speaking. speaking.
-Illustrates self-knowledge by describing why specific characteristics pertain to them Identifies attributes of positive relationships with others ion (Peer-to-P Maintains eye contact 3 Points 2 Points 1 Points 0 Points Builds on other students' and interviewers' ideas The student The student The student The student Asks clarifying questions uses four or uses three uses two uses one or Speaks clearly and in complete sentences more while while while fewer while Actively listens to interviewers speaking speaking. speaking. speaking.
-Explains ideas fully Maintains a friendly tone (D. 4 D. \ on (Peer-to-Pee 1 D - : t O.D. inde Communicates effectively with group membersShares ideas 3 Points 2 Points 1 Points 0 Points Shares ideasListens to other ideas Student exhibits Student Student Student Puts ideas into action exhibits exhibits does not exhibit the Puts ideas into action Maintains a positive attitude capability capability capability to ± to to to capability Takes on a leadership roleWorks through misunderstandings or frustration collaborate collaborate collaborate to collaborate in a positive way. illustrating four or illustrating three illustrating two conaborate in a positive way. more ini ee two Taking over the group and not allowing other more students to share ideas Being aggressive or dismissive of others thers -1 Point for any of these observed behaviors Being aggressive of dishinssive of others Being upset when something goes wrong , Being upset when something goes wrong
+Explains ideas fully 1 0 1 0 Maintains a friendly tone Self-l Reflection Recounts specific details and recollections of 3 Points 2 Points 1 Points 0 Points events The student The student The student The student Uses specific details to draw conclusions uses four or uses three uses two uses one or Attends to the feelings both positive and more while while while fewer while negative, that were prompted by experience speaking. speaking. speaking. speaking.
+Illustrates self-knowledge by describing why specific characteristics pertain to them Identifies attributes of positive relationships with others ion (Peer-to-P Maintains eye contact 3 Points 2 Points 1 Points 0 Points Builds on other students' and interviewers' ideas The student The student The student The student Asks clarifying questions uses four or uses three uses two uses one or Speaks clearly and in complete sentences more while while while fewer while • Actively listens to interviewers speaking speaking. speaking. speaking.
+Explains ideas fully Maintains a friendly tone Callabarati m (Doom to Do on (Peer-to-Peo 3 Points 2 Points 1 Points 0 Points Communicates effectively with group membersShares ideas Student Student Student Student Listens to other ideas exhibits exhibits exhibits does not Puts ideas into action capability capability capability exhibit the Maintains a positive attitude to to to capability Takes on a leadership role collaborate collaborate collaborate to Works through misunderstandings or frustration illustrating illustrating illustrating collaborate in a positive way. four or three two Collaborate in a positive way. more tinee two Taking over the group and not allowing other l students to share ideas Being aggressive or dismissive of others -1 Point for any of these observed behaviors Being upset when something goes wrong